I believe we are all created equally.

 That means for example that every child should have a fair start in life and that we do all we can to reduce unemployment and improve opportunities.
 I write and speak on a variety of issues, including economic policy, responsible investment, and faith and society.
 I wrote the 2011 Fabian Society pamphlet, The Credibility Deficit, how to rebuild Labour's economic reputation.

-Chief Investment Officer and Head of Ethics (ESG), Central Finance Board of the Methodist Church and Epworth Investment Management (to January 2021)
+Chief Investment Officer and Head of Ethics (ESG), Central Finance Board of the Methodist Church and Epworth Investment Management, Executive board member, Epworth Investment Management (to 2021)

 I managed the investment team of the CFB